nerdslab/deepbraindisco/README.md

 - <a href="" target="_blank">Curated train, validation and test datasets used for training and model selection</a>
 - <a href="" target="_blank">Weights of the trained model (.pt file)</a>
 - <a href="" target="_blank">Model architecture (.py file)</a>
-- <a href="" target="_blank">Jupyter notebook to load model architecture and weights as well as test the model of the train, validation and test datasets</a>
+- <a href="" target="_blank">Jupyter notebook to i) load model architecture and weights, ii) test the model on the train, validation and test datasets, and iii) Collect activations across the three datasets</a>

 ## Revealing Localized Microtructure with NMF